cloudd123/cloudd123/README.md

 - 👋 Hi, I’m @cloudd123
 - 👀 I’m interested in design and software
-- 🌱 I’m currently learning mostly everything
+- 🌱 I’m currently learning React and python
 - 💞️ I’m looking to collaborate on not sure yet
 - 📫 How to reach me goncalofilipeamro@gmail.com